semrush/intergalactic/website/docs/components/button/button-code.md

 ## Button accessibility

-If there is no text in the button, it is necessary to add aria-label with a button description.
+If there is no visible text in the button, it is necessary to add an `aria-label` with a short description of an action this button performs.

 ::: sandbox